jconorgrogan/Chaotic-Phasors/README.md

 HTML/Java

 <img width="822" alt="image" src="https://github.com/jconorgrogan/Chaotic-Phasors/assets/130090573/a9097e10-4c4f-4fbe-a7e6-5a23c4c1fad0">
+In these images, phasors race along the edge of these circles, preserving angular momentum.
+They can collide elastically, and also transfer their momentum to phasors on different circles.

-# Complexity Estimation of Brute-Forcing a Private Key
+# Complexity Estimation of Brute-Forcing a Private Key.

-## Example (from code- could also trivially increase complexity)
+Estimatins from above images and code; could also trivially increase complexity

 1. **4 Circles**: Each with 10 phasors (nodes), totaling 40 phasors.
 Can optionally scale up phasors, circles, and other elements to make it even more mind-boggling complicated
 2. **Precision**: Each phasor has a position and an angle, both to 16 decimal places.